kavishgr/getghrel/README.md

 - Add an option to include appimages.

 - **Optional**: update the regex or add some sort of backup/rescue regex to include releases that contain only the operating system and not the architecture.
-Most releases do include both the OS and architecture, I'm mentioning it here because of the neovim issue discussed earlier.
+Most releases do include both the OS and architecture, I'm mentioning it here because of the neovim(solved now) issue discussed earlier.

 ## Contributing